 The accelerating digitisation of our society has created an increased international demand for additional data storage and processing infrastructure resulting in the development of large data centres in Ireland.
+As is stated in the 2021 National Climate Action Plan, the forecast growth of data centres clearly represents a challenge to Ireland's emissions targets.

 In 2017, the Government published a statement on the role of Data Centres in Ireland's Enterprise Strategy.
-This document emphasised a planled approach to promoting regional options for data centre investment.
+This document emphasised a plan led approach to promoting regional options for data centre investment.
+According to the 2021 National Climate Action Plan, this document is to be reviewed to ensure alignment with: sectoral emissions ceilings and our renewable energy targets; ongoing security of supply concerns; and the demand flexibility measures that are now needed.